Mars One: Reality TV

-A proposed global reality-TV show was intended to provide funds to finance the expedition, however, no such television show emerged and no contracts were signed.
-The astronaut selection process (with some public participation) was to be televised and continue on through the first years of living on Mars.
+A proposed global reality-TV show was intended to provide funds to finance the expedition.
+However, no such television show emerged and no contracts were signed.
+The astronaut selection process (with some public participation) was to be televised and continue through the first years of living on Mars.

 Discussions between Endemol started in June 2014, producers of the Big Brother series, and Mars One ended with Endemol subsidiary Darlow Smithson Productions issuing a statement in February 2015 that they "were unable to reach agreement on the details of the contract" and that the company was "no longer involved in the project."
 Lansdorp updated plans to no longer include live broadcasts, but instead would rely on documentary-style short films produced by the company Stateless Media.

 Sponsors

-On 31 August 2012, the company announced that funding from its first sponsors were received, and that the funds were used mostly to pay for two conceptual design studies performed by aerospace suppliers Lockheed Martin (lander) and Surrey Satellite Systems (orbiter).
+On 31 August 2012, the company announced that funding from its first sponsors was received, and that the funds were used mostly to pay for two conceptual design studies performed by aerospace suppliers Lockheed Martin (lander) and Surrey Satellite Systems (orbiter).

 On 3 March 2014 Mars One announced a working agreement with Uwingu, stating that the program would use Uwingu's map of Mars in all of their missions.

 Donations and merchandise

 Since the official announcement of their conversion to a Stichting foundation, Mars One began accepting donations through their website.
 As of 4 July 2016, Mars One had received $928,888 in donations and merchandise sales.
-The 2016 donation update adds the Indiegogo campaign ($313,744) to the private donation and merchandise total.
+The 2016 donation update added the Indiegogo campaign ($313,744) to the private donation and merchandise total.

 Crowdfunding

-On 10 December 2013, Mars One set up a crowdfunding campaign on Indiegogo to help fund a 2018 demonstration robotic mission that was not built.
+On 10 December 2013, Mars One created a crowdfunding campaign on Indiegogo to help fund a 2018 demonstration robotic mission that was never built.
 The alleged 2018 mission would have included a lander and a communications satellite to prove technologies in addition to launch and landing.
 The campaign goal was to raise US$400,000 by 25 January 2014.
-Since the ending date was drawing near, they decided to extend the ending date to 9 February 2014.
+Since the ending date was drawing near, Mars One extended the ending date to 9 February 2014.
 By the end of the campaign, they had received $313,744.
-Indiegogo received 9% ($28,237).
+Indiegogo received a 9% ($28,237) fee for service.

 Bankruptcy

-Trading of the shares of Mars One Ventures AG, listed on the Frankfurt Stock Exchange, was suspended on 5 February 2019 for non-compliance with the FSE regulations when the number of shares was increased in 2017.
+Trading of the shares of Mars One Ventures AG, listed on the Frankfurt (Germany) Stock Exchange, was suspended on 5 February 2019 for non-compliance with the FSE regulations when the number of shares was increased in 2017.
 In February 2019, it was reported that Mars One had declared bankruptcy in a Swiss court on 15 January 2019, and was permanently dissolved as a company.
 The total debt is approximately €1 million.